Kiraub/simlab/README.md

 ## About the program

 This program contains an abstract simulation of a restaurant with waiters, customers, tables and entrancess/ exits which are grouped together as portals.
-It features a GUI to contain multiple simulation views, each with their own set of buttons for controlling it.
+It features a GUI to contain a single simulation view, with a set of buttons for controlling it.
-The simulations expose configurable objects to the GUI which the user can open and configure freely.
+The simulation exposes configurable objects to the GUI which the user can open and configure freely.

 ## Background